-Milestone Program Status 1.
-Pathfinder Project operational and capable of providing water Achieved 2.
-Completion and operation of Tamarack I Achieved 3.
-Environmental Account and operation Achieved 4.
-Water Action Plan implementation to provide an average of 50,000 Not Achieved acre-feet per year Not Achieved 5.
-Protection and restoration of 10,000 acres of habitat Achieved 6.
-Implementation of Integrated Monitoring and Research Plan Achieved 7.
-Operation of Wyoming Depletions Plan Achieved 8.
-Operation of Colorado Depletions Plan Achieved 9.
-Operation of Nebraska Depletions Plan Achieved 10.
-Operation of Federal Depletions Plan Achieved

-The First Increment land objective and associated milestone has been achieved.
-The Program currently protects in excess of 12,000 acres in the Associated Habitat Reach (AHR).
+Milestone Program Status Pathfinder Project operational and capable of providing water Achieved Achieved Completion and operation of Tamarack I Environmental Account and operation Achieved Water Action Plan implementation to provide an average of 50,000 Not Achieved acre-feet per year Protection and restoration of 10,000 acres of habitat Achieved 6.
+Implementation of Integrated Monitoring and Research Plan Achieved Operation of Wyoming Depletions Plan Achieved Operation of Colorado Depletions Plan Achieved Operation of Nebraska Depletions Plan Achieved 10.
+Operation of Federal Depletions Plan Achieved protects in excess of 12,000 acres in the Associated Habitat Reach (AHR).
 The First Increment water objective has not been achieved, but all State water projects and the State and Federal depletions plans are operational.
 The Program currently provides approximately 90,000 acre-feet towards the First Increment objective of 130,000 to 150,000 acre-feet.
 Additional water projects in the planning and/or design phase are expected to provide an additional 40,000 acre-feet of water.
 However, they will not be operational prior to the end of the First Increment in 2019.
 As such, Milestone 4 will not be achieved.